ekraw36/Tea_Docs/task_documentation.md

 // image

 ## Interpreting Tea’s Results
-Tea prints a [structured explanation](glossary.md) of the statistical tests it considered and the final test it selected.
+Tea prints a [structured explanation](https://ekraw36.github.io/Tea_Docs/#/glossary?id=results) of the statistical tests it considered and the final test it selected.
 It also reports the test statistic, p‑value, effect size, and whether the null hypothesis should be rejected.

 - Read the list of tests Tea considered and the passed or failed assumptions for each test.
 This shows how Tea reasoned about your hypotheses.

 - Tea provides a list of values that are the results of the chosen test.
-  1. **test_statistic**: measures the data involved in the hypothesis (difference between groups, correlation, etc.)
-  2. **p_value**: This is the probability of getting that test_statistic in a random sample if the null hypothesis is true.
-  3. **alpha**: This is your significance threshold.
-If the p_value is smaller than this value, the results are statistically significant.
-  4. **Null hypothesis**: Assumes the hypothesis is false.
-  5. **Interpretation**: If the p value is less than the alpha value, than the hypothesis is deemed statistcally signifigant and the null hypothesis is rejected.
-If the p value is greater than the alpha value, than the null hypothesis isn't rejected and the hypothesis isn't deemed statistically significant.

 // image